xso4/vndb-mirror/data/api-kana.md

 ## GET /ulist\_labels

 Fetch the list labels for a certain user.
-Accepts a single query parameter:
+Accepts two query parameters:

+user
-`user`, which is the user ID to fetch the labels for.
-If the parameter is missing, the labels for the currently authenticated user are fetched instead.
+:   The user ID to fetch the labels for.
+If the parameter is missing, the
+    labels for the currently authenticated user are fetched instead.

+fields
+:   List of fields to select.
+Currently only `count` may be specified, the
+    other fields are always selected.

 Returns a JSON object with a single key, `"labels"`, which is an array of objects with the following members: